underlost/UnderTasker/README.md

 UnderTasker requires Node.js to be installed.
 [Consult the Node.js site](http://nodejs.org/download/) for installation directions on your platform.

 *  Run `npm install` for dependencies (list located in _package.json_.
 This might take a little while.
+*  Run `bower install` to download framework dependencies.
 *  By default, your static assets will be called site.extension (site.css, site.js, etc).
-*  If you plan on using Undertasker for deploying a static site, you will probably want to install something like Jekyll or Jade.
+*  If you plan on using UnderTasker for deploying a static site, you will probably want to install something like Jekyll or Jade.
 *  If you plan on deploying the site with git, make sure you specify the .git url in _package.json. (under repository.ssh)_

 ### If Using Jekyll: